musicatri/musicatri1/README.md

 add support for searching youtube<br>
 create a new chrome instance for each active guild for song searching, or create a queue for song search requests<br>
 use a list instead of a dictonary for queue list<br>
+use something other than a pull request every 2 second to update song information for the website<br>